Find your perfect Garmin with this comprehensive guide to features, performance, and value

 Garmin Vivomove series

-Garmin’s Vivomove series combines analog and smartwatch looks and if you don’t want to go all in with the level of sports tracking available on a Forerunner or Fenix and still want a stylish watch, this is the option for you.
+Garmin’s Vivomove series blends analog and smartwatch aesthetics.
+If you prefer not to fully commit to the extensive sports tracking features offered by a Forerunner or Fenix, yet still desire a stylish watch, this is the perfect choice for you.

-There’s no GPS, so those who want accurate run or cycle track will have to do so with their phone, but you do get a healthy array of overall tracking.
-Long-pressing the screen will bring up the option to select activities, at which point you can cycle between runs, cycles, walks, gym workouts, and more.
+Since there’s no GPS, those wanting accurate run or cycle tracking will need to use their phones, but you do have a good range of overall tracking options.
+Long-pressing the screen will open the option to select activities, allowing you to cycle through runs, cycles, walks, gym workouts, and more.

 Pros